ankurk91/vue-bootstrap-datetimepicker/README.md

     - You can change datepicker value programmatically
 * Reactive [config](http://eonasdan.github.io/bootstrap-datetimepicker/Options/) options
     - You can change config options dynamically
-    - Component will watch for any changes and apply them
+    - Component will watch for changes and apply them
 * Play nice with [vee-validate](https://github.com/logaretm/vee-validate) validation library